Washington Post Retracts Story About Russian Hackers Penetrating US Electricity Grid

 Coul it be (Score:2)

 Hey look!
 It's another MSM Russian Hacking Story!
-(Score:4, Insightful)
+(Score:5, Insightful)

 Security experts have been warning of possible foreign hacking for decades.
 But why this sudden spate of "Russia hacked X" stories now?
 Why not back when our Secretary of State was running an illegal, private, unsecured email server through which she transmitted classified information [politifact.com]?